4. User installed software

 # <<< conda initialize <<<

-Note, your lines will be a little different depending on what conda module was used.
+Note, your lines will be a little different depending on what module name and version were used.
+Keep the new file name consistent with the module name and version.
+The file must be in your $HOME.

 5. Create a local environment